kanbanyte/sepa/assessments/sadrr.md

 * **Visual Data Logger**\
 The Data Logger component logs captured data to a specified location, be it a file or the console.
 Logging data enables developers to diagnose runtime errors, identify abnormal behaviors and keep track of the system activity.
-It is important that this component is started early and remains fault-tolerant during the operations of the robot so it can provide comprehensive insights into any occurring error.
+It is important that this component is started early and remains fault-tolerant during the operations of the robot, so it can provide comprehensive insights into any occurring error.
 * **Visual Data Aggregator**\
 As the name suggests, this components directly interact with the APIs supported by the camera and return captured data.